Here We Go (TV series): Here We Go

 The pilot's commission to series was announced in November 2021.
 Basden explained that the premise of the series was inspired by his grandfather filming their family holidays as a child, and the "videos were often very funny by accident", and that he "liked the idea of a family talking to the camera and being aware that they were being filmed as it puts them under even more pressure to project positivity while everything is going wrong around them".
 He said that he had "wanted to write a sitcom about a family going on holiday for some time, as I think there's something really funny and high stakes about people under pressure to have a good time together, and the stress and anger this tends to produce instead".

 The show's production team won an award at the Broadcast Tech Innovation Awards in 2022, with the Excellence in Audio Post-Production (Scripted) being awarded to Joe Cochrane and Elliot Bowell of Splice, who did post-production for Here We Go.

+The second series was due to air in late 2023 but was pushed to early 2024.
+The third series was made available on BBC iPlayer on the morning of 25 July 2025, prior to the broadcast of the series starting later that day.
+The series was filmed from late October 2024.

 Reception

 Viewership

 The first series averaged 1.4 million viewers on the night of broadcast, rising to 1.7 million with on-demand viewership.

+The third series saw viewership on iPlayer increase by 70% compared to the second series, and viewership among 16-34 year-olds double.

 Critical reception

 Flora Carr reviewing on behalf of the Radio Times called the pilot episode "a lockdown comedy special with gallows humour" and gave it three stars out of five, while Ed Cumming for The Independent called it "a valiant effort at exploring our current predicament" and gave it four out of five stars.

-Rachel Sigee, reviewing for iNews gave series 1 four out of five stars.
-Benji Wilson for The Telegraph rated the series five stars out of five.
+Rachel Sigee, reviewing the first full series for the i gave series four out of five stars, stating that "there's great charm to its characters and their eccentricities" but having the sitcom supposedly filmed by the son "feels like a meta-complication it doesn’t need".
+Benji Wilson for The Daily Telegraph rated the series five stars out of five and as "an instant stone-cold comedy classic".

 Broadcast's Miriam McHugh said the show was "a criminally underrated gem" that "didn't get the credit due when it was released, but is an entertaining entrant to the mockumentary canon".